Principality of Vitebsk: History

 In 1186, the principality of Vitebsk again fell under the influence of Smolensk which angered the princes of Polotsk and Chernigov who in 1195 marched against the prince of Smolensk.
 As a result of this campaign, Vitebsk again fell under the rule of Polotsk.
 In the beginning of the thirteenth century, Vitebsk had close relationships with the princes of Vladimir-Suzdal but due to the swift diplomatic manoeuvring of Lithuanian princes, the principality fell under the influence of the Grand Duchy of Lithuania when Grand Duke Algirdas married to the daughter of the last prince of Vitebsk Maria of Vitebsk.
 It is not known who succeeded after the death of the second Briachislav Vasilkovich in 1232.
 However, in 1254, the nephew of Mindaugas, Tautvilas was given Polotsk, and he placed his son Constantine as ruler of Vitebsk in 1262.
 The last prince of Vitebsk was Jaroslav Vasilkovich, whose daughter Mary was married to a Lithuanian prince.
 Jaroslav died in 1320 without heirs and Vitebsk was incorporated into the Grand Duchy of Lithuania.

+The Principality of Vitebsk was inherited into the Grand Duchy of Lithuania in 1320 but retained its independence until 1393, when it became a viceroyalty.
 In 1508, the Voivodeship of Vitebsk was created out of the lands of the former principality along with the cities of Orsha, Drutsk and Mogilyov.